Folasade/Machine-Learning-Microservice-API/README.md

 ## Project Overview
-**Operationalize a Machine Learning Microservice API** Operationalizing a Python flask app, app.py.
+**Operationalize a Machine Learning Microservice API** Operationalizing a Python flask app, app.py .
 This serves out predictions(inference) about housing prices through API calls

 ### Project Tasks

-The goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/), which is an open-source system for automating the management of containerized applications.
+The goal is to operationalize the machine learning microservice using [kubernetes](https://kubernetes.io/), it is an open-source system for automating the management of containerized applications.

-* Test your project code using linting
+* Test project code using linting
 * Complete a Dockerfile to containerize this application
-* Deploy your containerized application using Docker and make a prediction
+* Deploy containerized application using Docker and make a prediction
 * Improve the log statements in the source code for this application
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction